benmellin/FeedForward-NN-Projects/README.md

 - I use the pytorch library for the implementation of this project.
 - My NN performs with around 80% accuracy after training on the dev and test sets.
-- I believe that accuracy could be higher if I simplified some of the metaparamaters of this network (remove node dropout and L2 regularization), but I wanted practice implementing both of these features
+- I believe that accuracy could be higher if I simplified some of the metaparamaters of this network (remove node dropout and L2 regularization), but I wanted practice implementing both of these features.

 ### Missing_data_pred
 - The goal of this project is to create a deep learning network that predicts values for missing data.